rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.template.markdown

 I'm not sure bow is the right name.
 Do we shoot arrows with a bow in our game?
 Or is it some kind of cannon?
 I think we need to ask our product owner.

-At the moment we are not doing any drawing except the arrow, so it just acts as a placeholder to attract new functionality.
+At the moment we are not doing any drawing except the arrow, so the bow just acts as a placeholder to attract new functionality.
 And the concept of a bow makes sense.
 You need to shoot the arrow with something.
 And when you shoot, the arrow leaves the bow and goes into the list of flying arrows.

 ## Input handler